Fast In-Memory XPath Search over Compressed Text and Tree Indexes: XPath Queries

 \subsection{Tree Automata Representation}

-It is well-known that Core XPath can be evaluated using tree automata; see, e.g.,~\cite{hos07}.
-Here we use alternating tree automata (as in \cite{tata07}).
+Tree automata are a well-known and popular tool for reasoning about XML, see, e.g.,~\cite{DBLP:journals/sigmod/Neven02, DBLP:journals/jcss/Schwentick07, DBLP:conf/icde/GenevesL10, DBLP:journals/japll/LibkinS10}.
+Only seldomly have they been used as a tool for query evaluation.
+In~\cite{greenEA04} automata are used to evaluate, on an XML stream, many (very simple) XPath queries in parallel.
+It is well-known that Core XPath can be evaluated using tree automata; see, e.g.,~\cite{kochvldb03} and \cite{bjorklund09}.
+Here we use alternating tree automata (as in \cite{tata07} and \cite{haruo:book}).
 Such automata work with Boolean formulas over states, which must become satisfied for a transition to fire.
-This allows much more compact representation of queries through automata, than ordinary tree automata (without formulas).
-Our tree automata work over a binary tree view of the XML tree where the left child is the first child of the XML node and the right child is the next sibling of the XML node.
+This allows a much more compact representation of queries through automata, than ordinary tree automata (without formulas).
+Our tree automata are defined over a binary tree view of the XML tree where the left child is the first child of the XML node and the right child is the next sibling of the XML node.